BlueEventHorizon/makeLocalizedStringSwift/README.md

  `makeLocalizedStringSwift Localizable.strings patchfile > Localizable.strings.new`

-patchfile is required same format of Localizable.strings, but needs a part of lines you want to replace or add as new
+patchfile is required same format of Localizable.strings, but just required only a part of lines you want to replace or add as new.